tragicmuffin/assembly-plus/Doc.md

 ## 2. Syntax

 ### Basics
-All statements must be ended with a semicolon.
+All statements occupy one line and must be ended with a semicolon.
+Exceptions to this are `if` and `while` statements which must be followed by a block enclosed by { and } braces on individual lines.

 Comments must be wrapped in /\* and \*/.
 Example: `/* This is a comment. */`